 It doesn’t matter for victory that Sanders has spent his whole life saying the same good things and fighting for justice.
 His popularity is already down from where it had been during the last campaign, and there’s plenty of time for it to drop more.
 It is ludicrously naive to believe that Sanders won’t be cheated again during this Democratic primary.
 If somehow he wins it, we should take the possibility very seriously that he will be assassinated before he is able to implement any systemic reforms—and if you think that’s a fanciful possibility, reflect for a moment on the many reformers who have been murdered through our history, how many reformers are killed all around the world all the time, think of the tens of millions of guns in the hands of violent maniacs who think Sanders is some sort of Stalin clone coming to enslave the country.
 And if somehow he survives, we cannot assume that Trump will concede power even in a landslide defeat, as his surrogates are seriously floating the idea of a third term.
 Bush already flouted the electoral college to seize power, why wouldn’t Trump?

 We can’t build a healthy society playing by the rules of a sick one.
 But I am not saying we should give up and keep playing by the rules of our sick society.
 What I take from these lessons isn’t that we need to reconcile ourselves to the whims of the powerful.
-Just the opposite; we can only escalate.
+Just the opposite.

 Lesson 12: There’s Only One Way to Deal With the Violent Psychopaths Who Rule the World